MicrosoftDocs/defender-docs/defender-xdr/threat-analytics-analyst-reports.md

 ### Microsoft Defender for Identity

 [Defender for Identity](/defender-for-identity/what-is) is a cloud-based security solution that helps secure your identity monitoring across your organization.
-It leverages signals from both on-premises Active Directory and cloud identities to help you better identify, detect, and investigate advanced threats directed at your organization.
+It uses signals from both on-premises Active Directory and cloud identities to help you better identify, detect, and investigate advanced threats directed at your organization.

 ### Microsoft Defender for Cloud Apps